Spiral Antidepressant Withdrawal Field Guide

 Frequency of Reviews

-At minimum, schedule a review after the first dose reduction and before each subsequent reduction.
-Early on, more frequent might be needed (e.g. weekly or biweekly).
-If things are consistently going well, maybe stretch to every 4-6 weeks.
+At minimum, you should schedule a review after your first dose reduction and before each subsequent reduction.
+Early on, more frequent reviews (e.g., weekly or bi-weekly) may be necessary.
+If your progress is consistent, your review frequency might extend to every 4-6 weeks.

-But do not go longer than 4-6 weeks without contact during an active taper; you want to catch issues early.
-The patient should also have clear instructions that they can contact sooner if needed.
+However, don't go longer than 4-6 weeks without contact during an active taper to catch potential issues early.
+You should also have clear instructions on how to initiate contact sooner if you need to.

 What to Monitor

-Two main things: withdrawal symptoms and signs of returning depression/anxiety.
-The overlap can be confusing.
+You'll focus on monitoring two main areas: your withdrawal symptoms and any signs of returning depression or anxiety.
+The overlap between these can often be confusing.

-Withdrawal symptoms can be physical, psychological, or neurological.
-Common ones include: dizziness or vertigo, "brain zaps" (electric shock sensations), numbness/tingling, nausea or diarrhea, headaches, sweating, disturbed sleep or vivid dreams, transient mood dips or irritability, anxiety surges, crying spells, agitation, concentration trouble, derealisation (feeling unreal or foggy).
+Your withdrawal symptoms might show up physically, psychologically, or neurologically.
+Common examples include: dizziness or vertigo, "brain zaps" (electric shock sensations), numbness/tingling, nausea or diarrhea, headaches, sweating, disturbed sleep or vivid dreams, transient mood dips or irritability, anxiety surges, crying spells, agitation, concentration difficulties, and derealization (feeling unreal or foggy).

-Relapse or return of underlying condition would manifest as a sustained reemergence of the original illness that persists and worsens over weeks.
+Relapse, or the return of your underlying condition, would manifest as a sustained re-emergence of the original illness that persists and worsens over several weeks.

-Digital tracking tools like those available at Flourish OS can help differentiate between temporary withdrawal effects and true relapse patterns.
+Using digital tracking tools can help you differentiate between temporary withdrawal effects and true relapse patterns.

 Shared Tracking and Monitoring